jessesquires/JSQNotificationObserverKit/README.md

 // This notification posts a CGSize value from a UIView sender let notification = Notification<CGSize, UIView>(name: "NewViewSizeNotif", sender: myView)

-// Register observer, start lisening for the notification var observer: NotificationObserver<CGSize, UIView>?
+// This observer listens for the notification described above var observer: NotificationObserver<CGSize, UIView>?

-observer = NotificationObserver(notification: notification) { (value, sender) in
+// Register observer, start lisening for the notification observer = NotificationObserver(notification: notification) { (value, sender) in
     // handle notification
     // the value and sender are both passed here
 }

-// Post the notification with the updated CGSize value let newViewSize = CGSizeMake(200, 200) postNotification(notification, value: newViewSize)
+// Post the notification with the updated CGSize value postNotification(notification, value: CGSizeMake(200, 200))

 // unregister observer, stop listening for notifications observer = nil